-The U.S, China, France, the UK, and Russia are all party to two Protocols to the Treaty.
+The US, France, the UK, the Netherlands are party to Additional Protocol I to the Treaty.
+All 5 nuclear weapons, states - the US, France, the UK, Russia, and China - are party to Additional Protocol II to the Treaty.
 The first Protocol requires parties with international responsibility for territories within the region to respect specific denuclearization provisions of the Treaty and to conclude IAEA safeguards agreements for their territories.
 The second Protocol requires nuclear weapon states also to respect and support the denuclearization provisions and not use or threaten to use nuclear weapons against Treaty parties.
 The US has also brought into force a safeguards agreement pursuant to Protocol I that covers the territories in the region for which we are internationally responsible.
 With France's 1992 ratification of Protocol I, all relevant states have now signed and ratified the two Protocols.

 b.
-Signatory Countries
+LANWFZ Status